 Born in Florence, Italy in 1727, Cipriani, " was in Rome from 1750 to 1753, where he became acquainted with Sir William Chambers, the architect, and Joseph Wilton, the sculptor, whom he accompanied to England in August 1755."
 (Encyclopedia Britannica, 1911) He quickly gained a reputation for his Neo-Classical interiors and his work can still be seen at Somerset House and Buckingham Palace.

 Cipriani received £315 for his eight side panels, with allegorical scenes reflecting England's greatness, that decorated the Gold State Coach designed by William Chambers for George III.
-(One is shown above) It is still in use today..
+(One is shown right) It is still in use today..